ozmartian/vidcutter/README.md

 ### Linux Users

+####Arch Linux

-Arch Linux users can install directly from AUR, package is available in both stable and git-latest versions:
+Users can install directly from AUR, package is available in both stable and git-latest versions:

     AUR: vidcutter, vidcutter-git

-Ubuntu/Mint and all other Ubuntu derivatives (basically any distributtion supporting Ubuntu PPAs) can install the latest release via:
+####Ubuntu/Mint/Debian and all other Ubuntu derivatives

+Users can install the latest release via:

     ppa:ozmartian/apps